thunderdust/Solaris/catalog.md

 4. Our application would collect and process marketing data for the managers to utilize automatically.
 Solaris will present the dashboard of marketing information, including the latest products in the market, the current trends of product demands, the purchase price trends, the performance of the competitors and so on.
 Solaris will also make predictions to the upcoming market changes based on the information it collects.
 With this function group, general managers can easily access the very useful and profound information without paying for a unnecessarily high cost.

+5. Our application provides the client company with a more sophisticated and efficient assessment solution.
+All the essential data such as individual sales amount accumulations, average sales per month, total profits produced and so on are computed and shared among many components of the application.
+This ensures the much more faster speed to retrieve necessary data when doing employee assessment compared to the conventional manual method.
+Solaris adopts a diversity of standards to evaluate employee performances, and takes the **special properties of laptops** (e.g. sales differences between different models or even brands, high order cancel rates) into account to make assessment more fair and accurate.

 ### [User B]